Home Loans for Teachers: 10 Teacher Mortgage Programs

 • Accessibility to affordable housing: Home loans for teachers offer terms that make buying a single-family home more accessible for educators.

-• Favorable terms in key states: In states such as California and Texas, where it’s crucial for teachers to reside in the communities they serve, home loans for educators may include extra perks like down payment assistance or lower interest rates, adapted to the area’s cost of living.
+• Favorable terms in key states: In states such as California and Texas, where teachers must reside in the communities they serve, home loans for educators may include additional perks, such as down payment assistance or lower interest rates, tailored to the area’s cost of living.

-• Assistance with private mortgage insurance (PMI): Home loans for teachers often offer reduced private mortgage insurance premiums or entirely waive PMI costs all-together.
+• Assistance with private mortgage insurance (PMI): Home loans for teachers often offer reduced private mortgage insurance premiums or entirely waive PMI costs altogether.

-• Refinancing opportunities: For those who already own their homes, the opportunity to refinance through teacher home buying programs can provide a path to lower interest rates and better loan terms, potentially saving thousands over the life of the loan.
+• Refinancing opportunities: For homeowners, the opportunity to refinance through teacher home-buying programs can provide a path to lower interest rates and better loan terms, potentially saving thousands over the life of the loan.

 Cons